 - a.
-Any student who is determined to be 'subject to dismissal' by the Registrar's Office is not eligible to seek or hold a leadership position as defined in the policy and is not eligible to appeal. - b.
 Student leaders in officer positions as outlined by the Student Leaders Eligibility Policy must not be on any form of academic probation (including, but not limited to being subject to dismissal) during the time that they are holding a student leadership position.
-Students found ineligible due to academic probation (but not subject to dismissal) may appeal as per the process outlined in the aforementioned policy.

-- c.
-Candidates for USG President, Vice President, and Comptroller may not be on any form of academic probation (including, but not limited to being subject to dismissal) during the time they are seeking or holding these positions.
+Students found ineligible due to academic probation (but not subject to dismissal) may appeal as per the process outlined in the aforementioned policy. - b.
+Any student who is determined to be 'subject to dismissal' by the Registrar's Office is not eligible to seek or hold a leadership position as defined in the policy and is not eligible to appeal. - c.
+Students seeking to hold certain positions must not be on any form of scholastic probation during the time that they are seeking the respective leadership position.
 Candidates on academic probation (but not subject to dismissal) may appeal as per the process outlined in the aforementioned policy. - 3.
-To ensure compliance with this policy, a final list of officers must be sent to the Organization Advisor within 3 business days of their election/selection or by the deadline set each year by TSOS.
+To ensure compliance with this policy, a final list of officer contact information must be sent to the Organization Advisor within 3 business days of their election/selection or by the deadline set each year by TSOS.